dta613/test-webapp/README.md

 Django, NodeJS, and Hood.ie

+Please refer to the notes.txt file in each individual framework to track the issues and working aspects of those projects.

 To start the Django project -
   - Run pip install pip-requirements.txt
   - Run python manage.py runserver